-- (A) The sanitary sewer collection line or sanitary sewer service line shall be water works grade 150 pounds per square inch pressure rated pipe meeting AWWA standard C-900 or equivalent pipe and pressure tested to 150 pounds per square inch to assure watertightness. - (B) The bottom of the water main shall be at least 18 inches above the top of the sanitary sewer collection line or sanitary sewer service line and the water main is in a separate trench or on an undisturbed soil shelf in the sewer trench. - (2) All portions of a sanitary sewer collection line and sanitary sewer service line shall be at least 10 feet horizontally from all portions of a proposed, existing, or permitted water service line or water service pipe, except when one of the following requirements is met: - (A) The water service line or water service pipe shall be sleeved with pipe materials approved by the Vermont Plumbing Rules, and: - (i) if the sleeves terminate below ground, the ends of the sleeve are sealed to be watertight; or - (ii) if the sleeves terminate above finished slab or in a basement, the ends of the sleeve are sealed to be watertight or left open. - (B) The water service line or water service pipe shall be in a separate trench or an undisturbed soil shelf in the sewer trench and one of the following requirements is met: - (i) the bottom of the water service line or water service pipe shall be at least 18 inches above the top of the sanitary sewer collection line or sanitary sewer service line; or - (ii) the sanitary sewer collection line or sanitary sewer service line shall be water works grade 150 pounds per square inch pressure rated pipe meeting AWWA standard C-900 or equivalent pipe and pressure tested to 150 pounds per square inch to assure watertightness. - (b) Vertical Separation and Crossings for Water Mains, Water Service Lines, and Water Service Pipes - (1) Sanitary sewer collection lines and sanitary sewer service lines crossing above proposed, existing, or permitted water mains shall be laid so the bottom of the collection line or service line is 18 inches above the top of the water main with the joints of the collection line or service line equal distance from the crossing, except where site conditions prevent obtaining the 18-inch separation and one of the following requirements is met: - (A) The sanitary sewer collection line or sanitary sewer service line shall be sleeved to a point 10 horizontal feet from the center line of the crossing. - (B) The sanitary sewer collection lines and sanitary sewer service lines shall: - (i) be water works grade 50 pounds per square inch pressure rated pipe meeting AWWA standard C-600 or equivalent pipe and be pressure tested to 150 pounds per square inch to assure watertightness; and - (ii) the sanitary sewer collection line shall be provided structural support, such as sleeving of the sanitary sewer, that will extend beyond the trench excavation for the water service line or water service pipe.
+- (A) The sanitary sewer collection line or sanitary sewer service line shall be water works grade 150 pounds per square inch pressure rated pipe meeting AWWA standard C 900 or equivalent pipe and pressure tested to 150 pounds per square inch to ensure water tightness-water main pipe or equivalent and, to ensure water tightness: - (i) shall be pressure tested at 50 pounds per square inch; or - (ii) all joints not meeting the 10 feet horizontal separation shall be further improved to prevent leakage using mechanically jointed non-flexible pipe couplings, concrete encasement, or other equivalent methods as approved by the Secretary. - (B) The bottom of the water main shall be at least 18 inches above the top of the sanitary sewer collection line or sanitary sewer service line and the water main is in a separate trench or on an undisturbed soil shelf in the sewer trench. - (2) All portions of a sanitary sewer collection line and sanitary sewer service line shall be at least 10 feet horizontally from all portions of a proposed, existing, or permitted water service line or water service pipe, except when one of the following requirements is met: - (A) The water service line or water service pipe shall be sleeved with pipe materials approved by the Vermont Plumbing Rules, and: - (i) if the sleeves terminate below ground, the ends of the sleeve are sealed to be watertight; or - (ii) if the sleeves terminate above finished slab or in a basement, the ends of the sleeve are sealed to be watertight or left open. - (B) The water service line or water service pipe shall be in a separate trench or an undisturbed soil shelf in the sewer trench and one of the following requirements is met: - (i) the bottom of the water service line or water service pipe shall be at least 18 inches above the top of the sanitary sewer collection line or sanitary sewer service line; or - (ii) the sanitary sewer collection line or sanitary sewer service line shall be water works grade 150 pounds per square inch pressure rated pipe meeting AWWA standard C-900 or equivalent pipe and pressure tested to 150 pounds per square inch to assure watertightness water main pipe or equivalent and, to ensure water tightness: - (I) shall be pressure tested at 50-pounds per square inch; or - (II) all joints not meeting the 10 feet horizontal separation are to be further improved to prevent leakage using mechanically jointed non-flexible pipe couplings, concrete encasement, or other equivalent methods as approved by the Secretary. - (b) Vertical Separation and Crossings for Water Mains, Water Service Lines, and Water Service Pipes - (1) Sanitary sewer collection lines and sanitary sewer service lines crossing above proposed, existing, or permitted water mains shall be laid so the bottom of the collection line or service line is 18 inches above the top of the water main with the joints of the collection line or service line equal distance from the crossing, except where site conditions prevent obtaining the 18-inch separation and one of the following requirements is met: